Updated February 12, 2016

-- Blog address (not the full URL, just the domain)
+- Address (not the full URL, just the domain)

 - Logo, tagline or anything else that is part of your unique brand

-- Brief description of what your blog is about or your blog’s purpose/niche
+- Brief description of what your site is about or your purpose / niche

 - Short explanation of the author(s) (might be just you or others if you have contributors)